When reading the weather on a passage, don't rely solely on weather reports. Learn to use a barometer, and observe and study the sky.

 Mackerel skies and mares’ tails, make tall ships carry low sails.

-Cirrocumulus clouds: Cirrocumulus clouds, or 'mare's tales' and 'mackerel scales', indicate an approaching warm front, with veering winds (clocking around from NE and E over to SW and W) with rain.
+Cirrocumulus clouds: Cirrocumulus clouds, or 'mare's tails' and 'mackerel scales', indicate an approaching warm front, with veering winds (clocking around from NE and E over to SW and W) with rain.

 Red sky at night: In the northern hemisphere, as the sun sets, light shines through the lower atmosphere which is full of dust, salt, smoke and pollution.
 The particles scatter the shorter wavelengths of light at the blue end of the spectrum, leaving only the longer wavelengths (at the red end of the spectrum) to shine through.
 In a high-pressure area, air sinks and holds air contaminants near the earth, making the sunset even more red.